 When you think of winter, we hope you think of a comfy evening curled up by the fire.
 But once in a while winter doesn't want to go along with our plans, and we end up shivering in our own homes.
 You might not be able to keep a blizzard from rolling through, but you can prevent your furnace and other HVAC equipment from being unprepared for winter.
 Nobody likes or deserves an unreliable furnace, which is why we prepared this checklist for getting your HVAC system prepped for winter.

-Five Ways to Prepare Your HVAC for a Cold Winter
+Five Ways to Prepare Your HVAC for a Winter Blast

-2. Wash or Replace the Air Filter
+2. Rinse or Replace the Air Filter

 3. Clean the Blower

-4. Look for Gaps or Dents in Your Furnace
+4. Check for Gaps or Dents in Your Furnace

-5. Test Your Heating Before It Gets Too Cold
+5. Test Your Equipment Before It Gets Too Cold